jakobrunge/tigramite/README.md

 - numpy, tested with Version 1.10
 - scipy, tested with Version 0.17
-- sklearn, tested with Version 0.18 (optional, necessary for GPACE test)
+- sklearn, tested with Version 0.18 (optional, necessary for GPDC and GPACE tests)
 - ace python package (https://pypi.python.org/pypi/ace/0.3) OR rpy2 and R-package 'acepack' (optional, necessary for GPACE test)
 - matplotlib, tested with Version 1.5
 - networkx, tested with Version 1.10
 - basemap (only if plotting on a map is needed)
 - mpi4py (optional, necessary for using the parallelized implementation)
-- cython (optional, necessary for CMIknn test)
+- cython (optional, necessary for CMIknn and GPDC tests)
 - statsmodels, tested with Version 0.6 (optional, necessary for p-value corrections)